mbengtanyi/ALC-4.0-Phase-1/README.md

 Activity B is the About ALC page, it contains only a Webview that loads the URL https://andela.com/alc/ which is the ALC about page.
 Activity C is your profile, it contains an ImageView which should display your photo, TextViews showing your name, Track, Country, Email and Phone Number.

+Screenshots of the uploaded project are found at https://drive.google.com/drive/folders/1Rzp3YYrdCdNN8nbqnY5MLOyyKlcxDBpp.